Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Approach

-\textbf{Theoretical Results}: The RRT* algorithm in literature satisfies two properties: \emph{probabilistic completeness} and \emph{asymptotic optimality}.
-Intuitively, probabilistic completeness says that as number of samples $n \rightarrow \infty$ RRT* finds a feasible path if it exists and asymptotic optimality says that as number of samples $n \rightarrow \infty$ RRT* finds the optimal path with the highest reward.
-The technical definition is long and we refer the reader to~\cite{karaman2011sampling} for the same.
-Unsurprisingly, asymptotic optimality implies probabilistic completeness~\cite{karaman2011sampling}.
-In this paper, due to the presence of constraints, we redefine asymptotic optimality as the optimal path that also satisfies the given cost constraints (details in appendix).
-We show that our changes (Valid\_Edge) still preserves the redefined asymptotic optimality for Constrained RRT*. \begin{lemma} Let $d$ be the dimension of the space $S$ , $\mu(S_{free})$ denotes the Lebesgue measure (i.e., volume) of the obstacle-free space, and $\tau_d$ be the volume of the unit Euclidean norm ball in the $d$-dimensional space.
-The Constrained Informed RRT* in Algorithm~\ref{algo:pathplanning} preserves the redefined asymptotic optimality of RRT* with $\gamma_{RRT*} \geq (2(1 + 1/d))^{1/d} \big(\frac{\mu(S_{free})}{\tau_d} \big)^{1/d}$. \end{lemma} The proof of above involves constructing a sequence of paths $\sigma_n$ converging to the optimal path $\sigma^*$ and then a covering of $\sigma_n$ with norm balls.
-It is shown that with enough samples the algorithm will have a path through these balls in the cover and hence will be close to $\sigma_n$.
-The final result is based on convergence of $\sigma_n$ to $\sigma^*$ and existence of such algorithm generated path through the balls for every $n$.
+\begin{definition}[Asymptotic optimality with constraints] An algorithm ALG is asymptotically optimal with constraints if, for any path search problem that admits a robustly optimal solution with finite cost constraints $K$ and with finite reward $R^*$, $ \mathbb{P}(\{\limsup_n Y^{ALG}_n = R^*\}) = 1 \mbox{ and } Z^ {ALG}_n \leq K $. \end{definition} We justify this definition as follows: since $ALG$ will stop in finite $n$, we require that the output of $ALG$ is always within the cost threshold $K$ for any $n$ at which the algorithm stops.
+We prove that our change (Valid\_Edge check) preserves asymptotic optimality with constraints. \begin{theorem} Let $d$ be the dimension of the space $S$, $\mu(S_{free})$ denotes the Lebesgue measure (i.e., volume) of the obstacle-free space, and $\tau_d$ be the volume of the unit Euclidean norm ball in the $d$-dimensional space.
+The Constrained RRT* in Algorithm~\ref{algo:pathplanning} preserves asymptotic optimality with constraints for $\gamma_{RRT*} \geq (2(1 + 1/d))^{1/d} \big(\frac{\mu(S_{free})}{\tau_d} \big)^{1/d}$. \end{theorem} The proof of RRT* involves constructing a random graph via a marked point process that is shown as equivalent to the RRT* algorithm.
+In the full proof in Appendix. we incorporate cost constraints in the construction of the random graph and show its equivalence to ConstrainedRRT*.
+Then, the analysis is done for this constructed random graph.
+The analysis involves (1) constructing a sequence of paths $\sigma_n$ with strong $\delta_n$ clearance converging to the optimal path $\sigma^*$ within cost constraint, (2) constructing a covering of the path $\sigma_n$ with a sequence of norm balls with radius $\delta_n/4$; we use a special value for $\delta_n$ to account for cost constraints.
+It is shown that with large enough $n$ and our special choice of $\delta_n$, the tree in ConstrainedRRT* will have a path satisfying cost constraints through these balls and will converge to $\sigma^*$.